qossmic/deptrac/docs/collectors.md

 ## `classLike` Collector

-The `classLike` collector allows collecting classes by matching their fully qualified name to a simplified regular expression.
+The `classLike` collector allows collecting classes and anything similar to classes like interfaces, traits or enums, by matching their fully qualified name to a simplified regular expression.
 Any match will be added to the assigned layer.